-2. Give Ashwagandha A Shot
+2. Try Ashwagandha

-The Ayurvedic herbal remedy ashwagandha (withania somnifera) is a completely natural way to improve sperm count.
+The ayurvedic herbal remedy ashwagandha (withania somnifera) is a completely natural way to improve sperm count.
 Researchers have observed that consuming the extract improves not just the sperm concentration but also the morphology and motility.

 In other words, you will not just see an increase in sperm count but also see improvement in the quality of your sperm.2

-3. Take White Asparagus Roots
+3. Have White Asparagus Roots

 Glycoside-rich white asparagus roots are used in a dried form to improve sperm count.
 As an added incentive, consuming this remedy can also help if you have a premature ejaculation issue.3

 Obesity has been associated with lower sperm count, so getting fit should be a priority.
 Studies have found that oligozoospermia, a condition where the motile sperm count progressively drops, is closely linked to male obesity.

 Low sperm concentration is also common among obese men, with many reporting erectile dysfunction as well.4 Another advantage to upping your fitness is that you’ll build your stamina and feel better about your own body image.